konsumer/jetmidi/README.md

 # cli

-I have only completed the CLI version, but this should get you started.
-I have a GUI planned.
 After installing with `npm install -g jetmidi`, you can run `jetmidi` to get some help.

+# gui

+You can get a working GUI version from [releases](https://github.com/konsumer/jetmidi/releases).
+This just uses nodewebkit and listens for MIDI.